Submissions

 Have themes of inclusion for LGBTQIA+ people

-We would like to publish stories that reflect an overall sense of hope for a bright future.
+We would want to publish stories that reflect an overal sense of hope for a bright future.

 Submission Guidelines